a25patel/data-structures/data_structures/strings_1.md

 # Strings as Data Structures - Level 1

 In this exercise, we'll be doing more String Manipulation.
 For these exercises however, we're going to be thinking of Strings as a Data Structure.
+Looping over Strings, as well as using their built-in methods will be our main goal.

 ### !challenge
 * type: code-snippet